-Building Blocks of a Cloud Native Application
+Building Blocks of a Cloud-Native Application

-Cloud Native Applications are deployed as microservices abstracted to underlying infrastructure and delivered through a DevOps pipeline.
+Cloud-Native Applications are deployed as microservices abstracted to underlying infrastructure and delivered through a DevOps pipeline.

 Microservices architecture is a way of developing applications as sets of independent services (microservices).
-Each microservices performs a specific function and are all these microservices are independent of each other.
+Each microservice performs a specific function and are all these microservices are independent of each other.
 The microservices use lightweight HTTP, REST or Thrift APIs for communicating between themselves.
 Each microservice can be implemented, upgraded, scaled, and restarted independent of other services in the application.

 Containers are a form of operating system virtualization.
 Containers are an executable unit of software in which application code is packaged, along with its libraries and dependencies, in common ways so that it can be run anywhere, whether it be on desktop, traditional IT, or the cloud.
-Containers are small, fast, and portable because unlike a virtual machine, containers do not need include a guest OS in every instance and can, instead, simply leverage the features and resources of the host OS.
+Containers are small, fast, and portable because unlike a virtual machine, containers do not need to include a guest OS in every instance and can, instead, simply leverage the features and resources of the host OS.

-Advantages of Cloud Native Applications
+Advantages of Cloud-Native Applications

-Cloud Native Applications provide agility and portability across cloud environments.
+Cloud-Native Applications provide agility and portability across cloud environments.

 Time to Market is becoming significantly important for businesses.
 Competitive businesses want to reach out to their customers with new applications faster and they want to stay ahead of their competition in applications delivery to their audiences.
 With DevOps automation across the software delivery process becomes possible.
-Cloud Native Applications support DevOps process.
+Cloud-Native Applications support DevOps process.

 It is important for organizations to meet the ever-changing demands of their customers.
 First class customer experience demands to experience new features to be readily available and constantly changing as per the need.
-Cloud Native Applications allow you to frequently provide your audiences and customers with new updates and features.
+Cloud-Native Applications allow you to frequently provide your audiences and customers with new updates and features.
 API integration has made it easier for mobile ready interfaces.

-With Cloud Native Applications the infrastructure needs and efforts get minimized.
-With Server-less computing platforms, you can upload code in the form of functions and the platform runs those functions for you, so you don’t have to worry about provisioning cloud instances, configuring networking, or allocating sufficient storage.
+With Cloud-Native Applications the infrastructure needs and efforts get minimized.
+With Serverless computing platforms you can upload code in the form of functions and the platform runs those functions for you, so you don’t have to worry about provisioning cloud instances, configuring networking, or allocating sufficient storage.